Studymon/BikeWayFinder/README.md

 2) Retrieve elevation data from NASA Earthdata

-3) Using API to scrape Street View Images (SVI) from Google Maps, and exploit deep learning models to segment features such as greenery and vehicle frequencies, and to detect features such as street lights and rail tracks
+3) Using API to retrieve Street View Images (SVI) from Google Maps, and exploit deep learning models to segment features such as greenery and vehicle frequencies, and to detect features such as street lights and rail tracks

 4) Set up survey to determine subjective perception of bicycle-friendliness of a specific SVI